 Reflection PKI Services Manager is a service that provides X.509 certificate validation services.
 If you configure Secure Shell connections to X client hosts that authenticate using certificates, you need to download and install this application.
 It is available at no additional charge from the Reflection X 2014 and Reflection Pro 2014 download pages.

 - Reflection PKI Services Manager is supported on both Windows and UNIX platforms.

-This user guide provides basic information about installing PKI Services Manager and configuring Reflection for Secure IT to use it for certificate validation services.
+This user guide provides basic information about installing PKI Services Manager and configuring Reflection X Advantage to use it for certificate validation services.
 For additional information, refer to the PKI Services Manager documentation at http://support.attachmate.com/manuals/pki.html.

 How it Works

-- The Secure Shell client presents a certificate to the server for user authentication.
+- The X client host presents a certificate to Reflection X Advantage for host authentication.

-- The Reflection for Secure IT server connects to Reflection PKI Services Manager and verifies its identity using an installed public key.
+- Reflection X Advantage connects to Reflection PKI Services Manager and verifies its identity using an installed public key.

-- Reflection for Secure IT sends the certificate and the user name to PKI Services Manager.
+- Reflection X Advantage sends the certificate and host name to PKI Services Manager.

-- PKI Services Manager determines if the certificate is valid and uses mapping rules to determine whether the host is allowed to authenticate with this certificate based on the rules the PKI Services Manager administrator has configured on the PKI Services Manager Identity Mapper pane.
-This information is returned to Reflection for Secure IT.
+- PKI Services Manager determines if the certificate is valid and uses mapping rules to determine whether the host is allowed to authenticate with this certificate.

-- If the certificate is valid and the user presenting it is an allowed identity for this certificate, Reflection for Secure IT validates the user's digital signature.
-If the digital signature is verified, user authentication is successful.
+- If the certificate is valid and the host presenting it is an allowed identity for this certificate, Reflection X Advantage validates the host's digital signature.
+If the digital signature is verified, host authentication is successful.